List of diplomatic missions in Kurdistan Region, Iraq

-The page lists diplomatic missions in Kurdistan Region, a semi-autonomous federal region of Iraq.
+The page lists official representative offices of states and international organisations in Kurdistan Region, a semi-autonomous federal region of Iraq.
 First fully accredited consulates general was opened by Iran and Russia in 2007.
 Currently, 31 countries have official representation in Kurdistan Region, while Belarus, Cyprus, Denmark, Slovakia, Spain, Sri Lanka have honorary consulates.

-All representations are in Erbil.
-Only Iran has a consulate general also in Sulaymaniyah.
+All representatives offices in Kurdistan Region are subordinate to the main diplomatic missions and/or main offices of international organisations based in Baghdad.
+All except one office are based Erbil, with the only exception being Iran's consulate, which is also in Sulaymaniyah.

 The list includes honorary consulates but does not include countries that have expressed interest or plans in opening a representation.